EDWARD HITCHCOCK

 pursue a farmer's life.
 But early on he developed a

 "strong relish" for science.
-By the age of
+By the age of twenty-five

-twenty-five he had adopted his father's orthodox
+he had adopted his father's orthodox Christian faith

-science and religion.
+religion.

-Hitchcock's career as a pastor would be brief,
+Although Hitchcock's career as a

-preaching and spreading the Gospel would remain his
+Gospel would remain his highest calling.

-highest calling.
-Nevertheless, his scientific impulses
+Nevertheless, his scientific impulses could never be

-for today - for he saw no conflict between science and
+today - for he saw no conflict between science and

 religion.
 "When rightly interpreted and understood,"